-Dawn: Yeah and it’s just, you know, what tends to happen with the information these days as people are posting all these claims and taking things out of context and, you know, depending on who you ask them when they this is quote, “healthy or not healthy”.
+Dawn: Yeah and it’s just, you know, what tends to happen with the information these days as people are posting all these claims and taking things out of context and, you know, depending on who you ask them when they this is a quote, “healthy or not healthy”.
 And people are paying a lot of attention to physical health, especially as it relates to weight and one of the biggest misconceptions out there is that weight and health are directly correlated.

-Dawn: And that by gaining weight, you suddenly become unhealthy and by losing weight, you suddenly become more healthy and it doesn't work that way.
-And we've known, which is kind of a good thing because there are no proven methods for sustained weight loss except for very, very small percentage of the population has been able to create some success around that, but like 97% of diets ultimately fail in the long run and that diets actually contribute to weight gain and eating disorders and more stress and anxiety and obsession around food and health.
-So the diets are part of the problem and, you know, we can be healthy at almost any way.
-I don't want to talk about the extremes of being either extremely underweight or extremely overweight but you can be healthy at any way, you can be unhealthy in any way.
+Dawn: And that by gaining weight, you suddenly become unhealthy, and by losing weight, you suddenly become more healthy and it doesn't work that way.
+And we've known, which is kind of a good thing because there are no proven methods for sustained weight loss except for a very, a very small percentage of the population has been able to create some success around that, but like 97% of diets ultimately fail in the long run and that diets actually contribute to weight gain and eating disorders and more stress and anxiety and obsession around food and health.
+So the diets are part of the problem and, you know, we can be healthy in almost any way.
+I don't want to talk about the extremes of being either extremely underweight or extremely overweight but you can be healthy in any way, you can be unhealthy in any way.

 Host: That's true.

-Dawn: Just by looking at someone's weight you cannot tell what their blood sugar is like, what the triglycerides are like, what their cholesterol is like, what their mental health is like, what their stress level is like, the information any that stuff.
+Dawn: Just by looking at someone's weight you cannot tell what their blood sugar is like, what the triglycerides are like, what their cholesterol is like, what their mental health is like, what their stress level is like, the information and that stuff.
 The genetic predisposition for particular things and, you know, what they're actually ingesting in their body.
 If they're ingesting foods that are nourishing to their body or if they’re ingesting foods that are counter to that.
-These things you can even call them faux foods, right?
+These things you can even call faux foods, right?

 Dawn: Is Twinkie really a food?
-I mean, come on! (laughing) And I don’t like to cause advice if this is good or bad but at the same time there really are things out there that people call food but aren’t really food.
+I mean, come on! (laughing) And I don’t like to cause advice if this is good or bad but at the same time, there really are things out there that people call food but aren’t really food.

 Host: The amount of food that we have in our society, at the grocery store, at the local Costco, Walmart wherever we go, the amount of food that has zero nutritional value is billions of dollars of industry.
 Soda pop, Doritos, you know, they’re just sensory materials to evoke our taste buds and create little explosions in our mind.

-Dawn: Yeah and we can go into a conspiracy theories, right?
+Dawn: Yeah and we can go into conspiracy theories, right?
 We know that there was a conspiracy if you well back, I think in the late 50s, from the sugar industry that they paid off scientists to say that fat is bad and not sugar, right?
 So then we have this whole plethora of low-fat foods and fat substitutes and all this other stuff that, you know, created some of these products we have on the shelves these days.
-And you know the diet industry itself, right, just floors me that in industry with a 95% failure rate is a $66 billion industry.
+And you know the diet industry itself, right, just floors me that an industry with a 95% failure rate is a $66 billion industry.

 Host: It’s incredible.

 Dawn: I mean it just blows my mind and I was there.
 I did all the diet I did, you know, I lost the weight, I gained it.
-I was on the diet carousel and actually I ended up developing an eating disorder from chronic dieting over the years.
-And key to my recovery was to give up dieting, but it just, it still boggles the mind that an industry was such a poor success rate is… (laughing)
+I was on the diet carousel and actually, I ended up developing an eating disorder from chronic dieting over the years.
+And the key to my recovery was to give up dieting, but it just, it still boggles the mind that industry was such a poor success rate is… (laughing)